-The herpes simplex virus (HSV) is the cause of both genital and oral herpes.
-It’s categorized into two types: Herpes Simplex Virus Type 1 (HSV-1) and Herpes Simplex Type 2 (HSV-2).
-While HSV-1 is primarily spread through oral contact, HSV-2 is sexually transmitted.
+With the above in mind, it’s easy to assume that what we know about herpes isn’t all there is to know.
+So, while the herpes simplex virus (HSV) is the cause of both genital and oral herpes, it’s categorized into two types: Herpes Simplex Virus Type 1 (HSV-1) and Herpes Simplex Type 2 (HSV-2) - HSV-1 is primarily spread through oral contact, HSV-2 is sexually transmitted.

-Although both HSV-1 and HSV-2 are forms of the herpes virus, there are some key differences between both; from how it's contracted to what part of the body it affects.
+Herpes is so common that almost any sexually active person is at risk of contracting it.
+Although this virus causes both genital and oral herpes, and both HSV-1 and HSV-2 are forms of the herpes virus, there are some key differences between both; from how it's contracted to what part of the body it affects.

 According to the World Health Organization, it’s estimated that 491 million people aged 15-49 have the HSV-2 infection worldwide .
 HSV-2 is transmitted through sexual contact and is the cause of genital herpes.

 - Pain or itching in the genital area